 With the support and encouragement of Tina Romero (Co-owner & Director of Care Operations), Tom made the frightening decision to move his dad back to his home and try to manage his dad's care from 750+ miles away.
 Tom brought his dad back home in December 2012, hired a non-medical caregiver, started meals on wheels, arranged a volunteer companion visitor, signed up for medical alert service and hired a homemaker for cleaning.

 Fast forward to today, Tom's dad is doing better than ever and off all his medications.
 While his mobility is not good, he rides a three-wheeled bike and uses his treadmill almost daily.
 Just a month ago, Tom & Tina made another one of his wishes come true.
 They went on a cruise to Alaska where he enjoyed seeing glaciers, whales, raptors and ate salmon to his heart's delight.
 He is in high spirits and is looking forward to his next trip.
-Several years have now passed since I wrote this story….. my father passes away on September 16, 2016 peacefully in his sleep.
+Several years have now passed since I wrote this story….. my father passed away on September 16, 2016 peacefully in his sleep.
 I miss my father every day but I will always have the valuable learning and experience that I gleaned through my involvement in his care.

 This firsthand experience with Tom's parents compelled Tom & Tina to open their own non-medical homecare business.
 It is emotionally difficult for our elderly to leave the home that they have lived in for many years and in reality, many of them do not want to leave.
 Unfortunately, most people don't know about non-medical home care and the value that it provides at only a fraction of the cost of an assisted living/nursing home.